OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 • Cars made before 1996: OBD1 compliant.

-• Cars made in and after 1996: OBD2 compliant
+• Cars made on or after 1996: OBD2 compliant

-OBD1 to OBD2: Excellent development of car technology
+OBD1 to OBD2: Development of car technology

 OBD connector shape